aglebionek/Engineering-Degree-Thesis/README.md

 ### LaTeX source

-This directory contains all LaTeX code and resources used to write paper.
+This directory contains all LaTeX code and resources used to write the paper.

 ### app